VHS J1256−1257: Atmospheric composition

 The atmosphere of VHS 1256 b is in a chemical disequilibrium.
 Carbon monoxide naturally reacts with hydrogen molecules in the atmosphere of brown dwarfs, forming methane and water molecules.
 The reaction works in both ways, meaning that methane reacts with water and releases hydrogen and carbon monoxide.
 At higher temperatures and lower pressure the reaction is tilted towards carbon monoxide and at lower temperatures and higher pressure the reaction is tilted towards methane.
 At equilibrium a cold brown dwarf or planet should have a high concentration of methane and a low concentration of carbon monoxide.
 The presence of carbon monoxide and depleted methane in the spectrum of VHS 1256 b compared to equilibrium atmospheric models suggests atmospheric mixing.
 The vertical mixing causes carbon monoxide to rise from lower and hotter atmospheric layers and methane to sink into these lower layers, forcing the upper atmosphere in chemical disequilibrium.

 Water and carbon monoxide have both been detected in the atmosphere.
 The JWST observed the planet in 2022 by taking spectra at a wavelength of 1-20 μm with the instruments NIRSpec and MIRI.
 The team analysing the data found water vapor, methane, carbon monoxide, carbon dioxide, sodium, potassium and silicate clouds within the atmosphere of VHS 1256 b.
 The direct detection of silicate clouds is the first such detection reported for a planetary-mass object.
 The silicates are thought to be made of small amorphous silicate particles.
 The silicate feature in VHS 1256 b closely matches the silicate feature in the L4.5 brown dwarf 2M2224-0158, detected with Spitzer.
 The grain size and composition of the silicate clouds in VHS 1256 b will be modelled in the future.

+Observations with NIRSpec detected several molecules, as well as several carbon and oxygen isotopes in the atmosphere of VHS 1256 b.
+The carbon-12 to carbon-13 ratio was measured as 62±2, which is in between that of isolated brown dwarfs (about 100) and that of exoplanets (about 30).
+Oxygen-17 and oxygen-18 abundances are higher than in the Solar System and the local interstellar medium.
+Isotope abundances are an important tracer of planet formation.
+The enhancement of minor isotopes in VHS 1256 b could by explained by isotope fractionation in protoplanetary disks.
+These fractionation processes could be isotope selective photodissociation, gas/ice partitioning and isotopic exchange reactions.